Asset Division Putting Clients First. Always.

 • Size of the family estate

-• Overall health of each spouse
+• The overall health of each spouse

 What is Separate Property?